 Aside from this, you might also have difficulty slowing your mind down, and may feel sad, depressed, angry or misunderstood.
+You may have difficulty understanding or naming your feelings or recognizing other’s feelings.
 You can be anxious because you find even small tasks overwhelming.
 You try hard to meet others’ expectations and often are told to try harder, or that you are doing things wrong, or you need to pay attention.

 Living with ADHD can be tough, but it can also be rewarding.
 Those who have ADHD are often very intelligent, are creative in nature, have a great sense of humor and feel emotions more intensely than those without.